You've just transferred thousands, maybe hundreds of thousands, to your child.

 Sign electronically

-Intentia will then invite you to electronically sign your MoI which also digitally date stamps the document.
-There is an option to send the MoI to the family member receiving the transfer to co-sign electronically.
+Intentia will then invite you to electronically sign your Memorandum of Intention which also digitally date stamps the document.
+There is an option to send it to the family member receiving the transfer to co-sign electronically.

 4